 - 1 tbsp minced fresh sage

 - Heat a large saute pan over medium-high heat.
 Add oil, bacon and onion.
-Cook stirring frequently until cooked, about 5-7 minutes.
+Cook stirring frequently until onions are slightly browned and bacon is fully cooked, about 5-7 minutes.
 Remove from pan and set aside.

-- Add Brussels sprouts and 1/4 cup of water.
+- Add Brussels sprouts and ¼ cup of water.
 Cover and cook for 7-9 minutes, shaking the pan frequently to ensure even cooking.
+Brussels sprouts should caramelize and brown on one side.

 - Add bacon and onions back to pan, season with salt and continue cooking for another minute.